 While driving home from work recently, I heard about sponsorship money Papa John’s and Pepsi were putting into the University of Louisville’s Papa John’s Cardinal Stadium expansion project.
 This initially caught me off guard because I thought Papa John’s restaurant and delivery business featured Coke products.
 It turns out that Papa John’s has switched its cola allegiance from Coke to Pepsi.

 In the early 1990s, Papa John’s Pizza became the naming sponsor for the construction of a football (of the US variety of football) stadium for the University of Louisville.
 Prior to that point, the University of Louisville played college football games at AAA baseball stadium that is more suited to baseball and concerts than football.
 By 1997, Papa John’s Cardinal Stadium opened for business.
-Since adding a football stadium the University of Louisville has won Rose and Sugar Bowls as well as conference titles in multiple conferences.
+Since adding a football stadium the University of Louisville has won Orange and Sugar Bowls as well as conference titles in multiple conferences.

 YUM! vs. Papa?

 One would think Papa John’s would have an exclusive hold on fast food, or at least an exclusive hold on pizza sponsorship, associated with the University of Louisville.
 One would be wrong.

 YUM!
 Brands owns Kentucky Fried Chicken, Pizza Hut (Say it aint so, Papa!), and Taco Bell.
 YUM!
 Brands built a practice facility for the University of Louisville’s basketball programs.
 Later, YUM!
 Brands became the naming sponsor for the construction of the KFC YUM!
 Center whose tenant of top priority is the University of Louisville men’s basketball team.